How I'd actually use this on a flip

 Methodology

 Every number on this page traces to one of three layers — site arithmetic for the count math, manufacturer data sheets (Daltile, MSI) for tiles-per-box conventions, and SiteworkMath operator defaults — aligned with common tile-installer practice — for the 10% / 12% / 15% / 20% pattern-specific waste cushions.
-The per-cluster sourcing tier in methodology spells out which sources back which kinds of claims.
+The per-calculator sourcing tier in methodology spells out which sources back which kinds of claims.
 The TCNA Handbook + ANSI A108/A118 are the standards bodies for tile installation methods (paywalled at TCNA / ANSI; cited by name when guides touch installation method) — they're a separate sourcing tier from the waste-cushion percentages, which are field-cushion convention rather than published handbook values.

 Show the formulas